Table Of Contents

 Experiment settings

-The settings menu allows the user to set various aspects of the experiment, such as the size of the window to be used, additional information about the subject and determine what outputs (data files) should be generated.
+The settings menu can be accessed by clicking the icon at the top of the window.
+It allows the user to set various aspects of the experiment, such as the size of the window to be used or what information is gathered about the subject and determine what outputs (data files) will be generated.

 Settings